Gravitational Waves in the Circular Restricted Three Body Problem: Discussion

 However, as it is pointed out in Refs.~\cite{03b,our_candidate}, events with mass parameters outside of the typical ranges used for calibrating template waveforms may introduce considerable uncertainties in their $p_\mathrm{astro}$.
 This fact acknowledges the need to update the waveform filtering and data analysis section of the signal processing part and review the systematic errors that come into play when considering less typical regions of the binary's population's parameter space, such as the mass ratio $\eta$.
 The number of events detected to date is probably not enough for meaningful statistics of the asymmetry distribution~\cite{population} and potential biases of current ground based interferometry detectors towards more symmetric binaries might be significant.

-Finally, if the third body is assumed to be a NS, its mass needs to be at least around the Chandrasekhar threshold mass of $m_3\sim 1.4M_{\odot}$, which due to the asymmetry constraints leads to the conclusion that $m_1\gtrsim 10^3M_{\odot}$, a BH mass range that current detectors have not been able to access so far, but that third generation detectors like ET can in principle probe.
-Thus, whether the expected number of detection events that fall within the allowed asymmetry range for the CR3BP will be significant or not is still an open question.
+Finally, if the third body is assumed to be a NS, its mass needs to be at least around the Chandrasekhar threshold mass of $m_3\sim 1.4M_{\odot}$, which due to the asymmetry constraints leads to the conclusion that $m_1\gtrsim 10^3M_{\odot}$, a BH mass range that current detectors have not been able to access so far, but that further observation runs of LVK detectors~\cite{Guo:2022sdd} or the third generation detectors like ET~\cite{Huerta:2010tp} can in principle probe.
+Moreover, if we consider the scenario in which the binary is formed by two supermassive black holes~\cite{Jiang:2022aek} or the combination of a supermassive and an intermediate-mass black holes~\cite{Gair:2010yu}, then the third body could be a black hole with a mass anywhere in the range $m_3\in[1.4,100]M_{\odot}$.
+In light of Eq. \eqref{new_frequencyy}, the frequency range at which the CR3BP emits is not substantially modified as long as the mass of the third body remains within its range of validity, since the effective chirp mass does not differ significantly from that of the binary.
+Thus, for either of the scenarios described, future space-based missions like LISA would be sensitive to these triple systems when the binary's mass falls within their detectability range~\cite{Gair:2017ynp,Colpi:2024xhw}.
+However, whether the expected number of detection events that fall within the allowed asymmetry range for the CR3BP will be significant or not is still an open question.

 Another significant limiting factor for the applicability of the results presented in this paper is that by working in a semi-Keplerian setting and not accounting for PN corrections the validity of the results is restricted to the rather-far end of the inspiralling phase.
 Given that current detectors can only access the last minutes/seconds before the merger, it will not be until future detectors register the earlier stages of the inspiralling phase that the CR3BP formalism gains importance.